-&lt;sup>1 Foreseeable dividends of €140m, which was approved by the Board in February 2024, has been accounted for as a liability on the SII Balance Sheet and therefore part of 'Reconciliation reserve' in the table above.
+Dividends of €40m, which was approved by the Board in February 2025, has been accounted for as a liability on the SII Balance Sheet and therefore part of 'Reconciliation reserve' in the table above.
 This change is driven by the new taxonomy release in Q4 2023 and states that any dividends approved by the Board after the reporting period is accounted for as a payable.